Adaptech/gameoflife/README.md

 docker-compose up
 ```

-Mounts current directory as docker volumes.
+Mounts current directory as docker volume.
 Builds and hot-reloads in container when .go files are modified.

 ## Try: